-Residents and visitors to Incline Village and the Lake Tahoe area will enjoy a complete Incline Flume Trail which includes historic artifacts and a restored natural environment.
+Residents and visitors to Incline Village and the Lake Tahoe area can enjoy a complete Incline Flume Trail which includes historic artifacts and a restored natural environment.

 Recreation of the Mind and Body:

-Residents and visitors to Incline Village and the Lake Tahoe area will enjoy a complete Incline Flume Trail which includes historic artifacts and a restored natural environment.
-Such protection and public access will encourage residents and visitors to participate in outdoor recreational and education activities, including hiking or mountain biking the trail, and learning about the historical artifacts on the parcel, including the Bull Wheel, which is the only known use of a bull wheel for logging purposes.
+Residents and visitors to Incline Village and the Lake Tahoe area can now enjoy a complete Incline Flume Trail which includes historic artifacts and a restored natural environment.
+Such protection and public access encourages residents and visitors to participate in outdoor recreational and education activities, including hiking or mountain biking the trail, and learning about the historical artifacts on the parcel, including the Bull Wheel, which is the only known use of a bull wheel for logging purposes.